EmilyEmbers/foxrainbow-script/README.md

 foxrainbowhoverinv  | Rainbow effect on anything with css color support.
 Turns off by moving the mouse on top.
 You can select a different target by passing along their id using data-foxrainbowhover="#id" foxrainbowhoverbg  | Rainbow effect on anything with css background-color support.
 Turns on/off by moving the mouse on top / away.

-You can also find a working jsfiddle here: <NOT AVAIABLE YET.>
+You can also find a working jsfiddle here: https://jsfiddle.net/FeedbackFox/68ekobav/1/